SujalTankaria1/-Supply-Chain-Analytics-Dashboard-using-Power-BI/README.md

 ├── SupplyChain_Dashboard.pbix # Power BI dashboard file
 ├── main.py # Python script used to clean and export the data ├── images/
-│ ├── dashboard-overview.png # Screenshot of dashboard
+│ ├── Dashboard-Overview.png # Screenshot of dashboard
+| ├── models-relationship.png # Screenshot of models and their relationships
 └── README.md # Project documentation